branner-non-code/notes/Git.md

 6.  `.git/HEAD` keeps track of which commit is the current one at which we are located.

 7. **20130331**.
 Renaming a file so that only capitalization changes is not reflected in repo.
 Following [http://stackoverflow.com/a/10523903/621762], first rename to a temporary name and then back to the newly capitalized form.
+In addition, used setting

+    git config core.ignorecase false

+to ensure that Git recognizes case changes.

 [end]